 - Intuitive and accessible user interface

-Nextiva provides a VoIP service in the form of two different products, a (UCaas) and a contact center solution.
-Though the pricing for the lowest tier is relatively affordable, there are certain limitations–notably, a 45 minute limit for .
+Nextiva provides a VoIP service in the form of two different products, a unified communication service (UCaas) and a contact center solution.
+Though the pricing for the lowest tier is relatively affordable, there are certain limitations–notably, a 45 minute limit for video calls.
 Plus, certain customers have reported difficulty receiving adequate support, with long waits or even confusion over billing.
 Because Nextiva offers unlimited calling in the US and Canada and has an interface that can be difficult to use, businesses should carefully consider their needs before committing to a contract.
 Small businesses in particular should look at the cost-to-value ratio and take into account how likely they are to need support, as some features have been called out as confusing.

 Notable Nextiva Features